How to become an anaesthetist

 - a 2-year foundation programme of general training

-- up to 8 years of specialist training
+- specialist training which can take up to 8 years

 You'll usually need: